 - 1. Any violation of this Zoning Resolution; - 2.
-Sale or change of ownership of the property; - 3.
-Failure to pay property and/or applicable sales taxes; - 4.
-Death of the applicant; - 5.
-Any addition, deletion, or significant change of the type of product or service originally specified in the application; - 6.
-Revocation of any applicable licenses, certifications, or permits by any local, state, or federal agency of the government; - 7.
+Sale or change of ownership of the property;

+2947 3.
+Failure to pay property and/or applicable sales taxes; 2948 4.
+Death of the applicant; 5.
+Any addition, deletion, or significant change of the type of product or 2949 2950 service originally specified in the application: 2951 6.
+Revocation of any applicable licenses, certifications, or permits by any local, state, or federal agency of the government; 2952 7.
 Violation of any fire and/or safety related codes or requirements.

-9.9 Special Event Permit

-A Special Event Permit is required for one (1) to four (4) consecutive day events that occur no more than two times per year.

-A Special Event Permit may be granted or denied at the discretion of the Planning and Zoning Office, whose determination shall be based on the purposes, standards and requirements regarding Special Events as set forth herein.
+2953 2954 Special Event Permit 2955 9.9 2956 2957 A Special Event Permit is required for one (1) to four (4) consecutive day events that occur no more than two times per year.
+2958 2959 Special Event Permit may be granted or denied at the discretion of the 2960 A. Planning and Zoning Office, whose determination shall be based on the 2961 2962 purposes, standards and requirements regarding Special Events as set forth herein.
 Please refer to Section 9.9.B.2.
-In granting permission for a Special Event, the Planning and Zoning Office may impose additional conditions in order to comply with the purpose and intent of this Resolution.

-At the discretion of the Planning and Zoning Office, the application may need to be reviewed and approved at a public hearing by the PC and the BOCC.

-B. General standards and requirements:

-- 1. In order to grant a special event permit, the special event must: - a. protect the public health, safety and welfare, - b. provide adequate potable water and sanitary facilities, - c. provide adequate parking and adequate allowances for traffic control, - d. insure all federal, state and local permits and licenses are obtained, - e. not result in an over-intensive use of the land, - f. not require a level of community facilities and service greater than that which is available, - g. not cause significant impacts beyond the property's boundary, - h. provide adequate proof of insurance. - 2.
-If the special event meets the following standards, it shall require approval by the PC and the BOCC at a public hearing: - a. the event will have more than one hundred and fifty (150) participants; - b. at the discretion of the Planning and Zoning Office Staff.

-3. General requirements
+In granting permission for a Special 2963 2964 Event, the Planning and Zoning Office may impose additional conditions in order to comply with the purpose and intent of this Resolution.
+2965 2966 2967 At the discretion of the Planning and Zoning Office, the application may need 2968 to be reviewed and approved at a meeting by the PC and the BOCC.
+2969 2970 B. General standards and requirements: 1.
+In order to grant a special event permit, the special event must: 2971 2972 protect the public health, safety and welfare, a. provide adequate potable water and sanitary facilities.
+2973 b.
+2974 provide adequate parking and adequate allowances for traffic 2975 control.
+2976 insure all federal, state and local permits and licenses are obtained, d.
+2977 not result in an over-intensive use of the land, e.
+2978 not require a level of community facilities and service greater than 2979 that which is available, not cause significant air, water, noise or light pollution, and 2980 provide adequate proof of insurance.
+2981 2.
+If the special event meets the following standards, it shall require approval 2982 by the PC and the BOCC at a meeting: 2983 2984 the event will have more than one hundred and fifty (150) 2985 participants; at the discretion of the Planning and Zoning Office Staff.
+2986 b.
+2987 3.
+General requirements 2988 The applicant must have the decision making authority on behalf of a.
+2989 the event sponsor and be responsible for the event.
+Such person 2990 shall be continuously available to Federal, State, and local 2991 authorities during the event.